 See the Staff Handbook [pdf] for the Bereavement Leave Policy.

 If your loved one was covered under your benefits elections, you have 30 calendar days to remove them from your benefits elections.
 The benefit election change due to a qualifying life event is done through Workday.
 You will be required to provide documentation within 30 calendar days of making the change.
-See the Change Benefit Elections Quick Guide [pdf] for instructions.
-If you need assistance with processing this change, contact the HR Service Center at 412-268-4600 or submit a request for assistance.
+See the Change Benefit Elections System Guide [pdf] for instructions.
+If you need assistance with processing this change, contact HR Employee Services at 412-268-4600 or submit a request for assistance.

 - While in Workday, you may want to review and update your income tax filing status [pdf] and your life insurance beneficiaries [pdf].